-Traditional enterprise transportation management systems (TMS) have been in the market for decades.
+Traditional enterprise TMS systems have been in the market for decades.
 These platforms are designed with the purposeful, and laudable, the objective of giving shippers the tools, processes, and functionality to efficiently manage the full transportation cycle from bid to acceptance, to rate management, through shipment planning, tendering, execution, tracking, invoicing, audit and pay, and analytics.

 These systems strive to bring organization, structure, and visibility to logistics management, the complex process of moving goods from dozens or even hundreds of locations, with just as many, if not more, logistics capacity providers, across truck, air, rail, and ocean.
 It’s easy to see why supply chain management professionals are eager to tap the potential of transportation management software.